cjuliek/ToDoListApp/README.md

 <li>Database for unique password(s) saved</li>
 </ul>
 <h4>Issues</h4>
 <p> Each task is an individual item listed, instead of being able to be grouped together under various lists.
+Big struggle with implementing EJS / react into file setups.
+Conceptually and with classwork, I could kind of follow along with everything.
+The project was a bit too open for me.
+Struggled a lot with how to start the project, so I started this like I did with Project 1 (HTML, CSS, JS) and I thought I could implement the EJS files and routes afterwards.
+When I tried to, my files would just crash.
 </p>